MarijaBorisov/ngsi-tools/README.md

     * After the entity is created, the `properties` object of that entity is dynamically assigned to values that are the same as the function names that will be used to validate the **`.csv/.json`** files
     * The functions used to check the validity of the values obtained from the **`.csv/.json`** file are:
         * **`idCheck`**
-            - Used for all id properties mandatory.
+            - Used for id property, mandatory.
         * **`typeCheck`**
-            - Used for all types properties mandatory.
+            - Used for type property, mandatory.
         * **`stringCheck/mandatoryCheck`**
-            - Used for all string properties, mandatory version requires value for that property.
+            - Used for all string properties, the mandatory version requires a value for that property.
         * **`commaNumToUnits/commaNumToUnitsMandatory`**
-            - Used for parse of string to a number, mandatory version requires value for that property.
+            - Used for parsing a value to a float number, the mandatory version requires a value for that property.
         * **`commaNumToUnitsInt/commaNumToUnitsIntMandatory`**
-            - Used for parse of integer type value to a number, mandatory version requires value for that property.
+            - Used for parsing a value to an integer number, the mandatory version requires a value for that property.
         * **`locationCheck/locationCheckMandatory`**
-            - Used to parse **`geo:json`** values, mandatory version requires value for that property.
+            - Used to parse **`geo:json`** values, the mandatory version requires a value for that property.
         * **`dateCheck/dateCheckMandatory`**
-            - Used for all DateTime values, mandatory version requires value for that property.
+            - Used for all DateTime values, the mandatory version requires a value for that property.
         * **`stringToArray/stringToArrayMandatory`**
-            - Used to parse string from files to array object, in **.csv** file these values are separated with **`,`**, mandatory version requires value for that property.
+            - Used to parse a value to an array object, in **.csv** file these values are separated with a comma **`,`**, the mandatory version requires a value for that property.
         * **`stringToArryNum/stringToArryNumMandatory`**
-            - Used to parse string from file to array of Numbers, in **.csv** file these values are separated with **`,`**, mandatory version requires value for that property.
+            - Used to parse a value to an array of numbers, in **.csv** file these values are separated with a comma **`,`**, the mandatory version requires a value for that property.
         * **`structuredValue/structuredValueMandatory`**
-            - Used to parse string from file to structure value, this value is a special type of Fiware Orion, the mandatory version requires value for that property.
+            - Used to parse a value to a structured value - JSON object, this value is a special type of Fiware Orion, the mandatory version requires a value for that property.
          * **`structuredList/structuredListMandatory`**
-            - Used to parse string from file to a list of structure value, this value is a special type of Fiware Orion, the mandatory version requires value for that property.
+            - Used to parse a value to a structured list of JSON objects, this value is a special type of Fiware Orion, the mandatory version requires a value for that property.

 #### **Entities**
 * **`Add/Update entities`**